esatya/rahat-uat/README.md

 5. Finally Create Pull request and Send. <br>
 *Send the pull request to stage branch, not master.*

-## Contributing
+# Contributing
-Everyone is very welcome to contribute on Rahat.
-Please reach us in Gitter in case of any query/feedback/suggestion.
+Everyone is very welcome to contribute on the codebase of Rahat.
+Please reach us in [Discord](https://discord.gg/Xe59EVBs5N), **DEVELOPMENT Channel> #contribute** in case of any query/feedback/suggestion.

-For more information on the contributing procedure, see [Contribution](https://github.com/esatya/rahat-uat/blob/master/CONTRIBUTING.md)
+For more information on the contributing procedure, see [Contribution](https://docs.rahat.io/docs/next/Contribution-Guidelines).